 Figure 5: Example of a typical NAC mosaic of Saturn visualized by the Pointing Design Tool (PDT).
 This particular observation is a 2x2 movie in multiple filters, intended for the study of atmospheric dynamics.
+From Porco et. al. (2004).

 Figure 6: Example of a NAC azimuthal scan (AZSCAN) observation of the outer B-ring edge and Cassini Division at moderte phase and high sub-spacecraft latitude.